JASory/machine-prime/README.md

 Small forgoes the hashtable but still uses the trial division
   - is_prime complexity: Worst-case 2.8 * Fermat test, Average case < 0.567 * Fermat test
   - is-prime_wc complexity: Worst case 2.5 * Fermat test, Average-case < 1.31 * Fermat test
-  - is_prime_wc failures: Panics at 0, flags 1 as prime, 2 as composite
+  - is_prime_wc failures: Panics at 0, flags 1 as prime, 2 as composite, 1194649 and 12327121 infinitely loop
   - Uses a modified Lucas sequence test in addition to the initial fermat test

 Tiny simply uses the Fermat bases implemented in Small, the only difference therefore between is_prime and is_prime_wc is the latter forgoes any additional checks to ensure correctness.
 It saves a small amount of memory over Small.

+Note that all failures will panic in debug mode but are overridden by optimization, the dynamic library produced by the Makefile will not panic for any.

 ## Usage